-Also, program your thermostat for extended run-cycles.
-While this does not necessary prevent problems, it can help bring down the humidity in your Albany area home.
-This can provide a more comfortable environment, as well as keep mold spores from growing in your home.
+Another tip is to program your thermostat for extended run-cycles.
+We are not suggesting that this will prevent problems, it can help bring down the humidity in your Albany area home.
+This can provide a more comfortable environment, plus keep mold spores from developing in your home.

 Watch Out for Those Pests

-Many bugs and pests are drawn to A/C units, which can be harmful if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.
+For some reason certain bugs and pests are attracted to air conditioning units, which can be harmful if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit and check on it regularly throughout the summer.

-Most outdoor A/C units are positioned on a concrete slab or other platform, giving them a level base of operation.
+Most outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
 However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
-Keep an eye on your outdoor component to confirm that the base continues to stay level.
+Check on your outdoor component to confirm that the base continues to stay level.